Understanding Female Sexual Problems -- Diagnosis and Treatment

 Vaginismus is difficult to reverse without professional help.
 If you have a partner, seek therapy together in a safe and supportive environment.
 To accustom your body to the feeling of penetration, a therapist may recommend inserting a series of vaginal dilators, each slightly larger than the last.
 You advance at your own pace until you are comfortable inserting a dilator the size of your partner's erection.
 Contraction and relaxation exercises can teach control of the vaginal muscles and increase sexual responsiveness.

 Kegel exercises to improve vaginal muscle tone can help improve sexual responsiveness and enjoyment.
-These exercises involve clenching those muscles involved in stopping the flow of urine, holding for about five seconds, and then relaxing.
+These exercises involve clenching those muscles involved in stopping the flow of urine, holding for about five to 10 seconds, and then relaxing.
 You're usually asked to do three sets of 10 to 15 contractions daily.
 Frequently, consultation with a physical therapist skilled in treating pelvic muscle problems can improve the success when treating problems arising from the muscles around the vagina.

 Sex therapy treatment may include exercises that ask you to participate in sexually stimulating behaviors, initially avoiding genital contact.
 You are asked to concentrate on the pleasurable sensations, simultaneously attempting to relax and ward off negative feelings, such as anxiety, fear, or guilt.
 When you can do this, you are then given instructions on how to masturbate.